 Conversion software HDRConvert

-The different conversions required in the generation of anchors are done using the HDRConvert tool from the tagged version of HDRTools software package recommended in the JCT-VC Common Test Conditions.
-This tool is accessible at the following location using login/password credentials sent to JCT-VC participants (qualified members of the JCT-VC may contact Gary Sullivan or Jens-Rainer Ohm to obtain access):
+The different conversions required in the generation of anchors are done using the HDRConvert tool.
+This tool is accessible to qualified members of the JCT-VC at the following location using login/password credentials sent to JCT-VC participants (qualified members of the JCT-VC may contact Gary Sullivan or Jens-Rainer Ohm to obtain access):

 https://gitlab.com/standards/HDRTools/

+HDRTools-v0.15 software or newer is expected to be used for experiments.

 HDR anchor coding process

 The HDR anchors are based on the HEVC Main 10 profile, which implies encodings using 4:2:0 subsampling and 10 bits per channel.
-The YCbCr colour space is used.

-The encoding is performed with the tagged version of HM recommended in the JCT-VC Common Test Conditions.
+The encoding is performed with the HM recommended in the JCT-VC Common Test Conditions.
+HM-16.15 software or newer is expected to be used for experiments.

 The HM must be configured in 4:2:0 with the following settings: